-You live with lupus every day.
+You live with lupus or lupus nephritis every day.
 But you may see your doctor only once every few months, and your time together is valuable.
-Being prepared for your appointment can help you make the most of it!

 Make the Most of Your Time

 Your time with your doctor is important.
 With appointments lasting about 15 minutes or less, being prepared will help you get the most out of your time.